 Taft’s IP practice focuses on providing comprehensive services and developing legal strategies to achieve solutions to meet an institution’s goals.
-For higher education clients, we obtain, enforce and defend intellectual property rights throughout the nation.
-Our registered patent lawyers prosecute patent applications in the United States and around the world, and counsel clients on patentability, validity and infringement questions.
-We also regularly provide counsel regarding the clearance and registration of trademarks, service marks, slogans and logos, copyright issues and advertising compliance and clearance.
+For higher education clients, we obtain, enforce, and defend intellectual property rights throughout the nation.
+Our registered patent lawyers prosecute patent applications in the United States and around the world, and counsel clients on patentability, validity, and infringement questions.
+We also regularly provide counsel regarding the clearance and registration of trademarks, service marks, slogans and logos, copyright issues, and advertising compliance and clearance.

 Our K-12 lawyers focus on developing strong relationships with administrators and school board members to fully understand their needs and the changing landscape or developing opportunities they may be encountering.
-By doing so, we are able to develop effective, efficient and customized strategies and solutions for public, independent and non-traditional schools.
+By doing so, we are able to develop effective, efficient, and customized strategies and solutions for public, independent, and non-traditional schools.

 Labor and Employment

 Our lawyers help our education clients comply with frequently changing employment laws, regulations, and court decisions.
 We provide strategic guidance in all labor and employment areas, including hiring, firing, layoffs, discipline, leaves of absence, promotions, pay practices, investigating employee complaints, harassment and diversity training, affirmative action plans, and the review and drafting of employer policies.
-An overview of the type of labor and employment issues we assist education clients manage include: state and federal claims of discrimination, harassment and retaliation; labor and employment laws and regulations; faculty issues including Academic Freedom, tenure denial and revocation, and collective bargaining; student issues including discrimination, misconduct and discipline, disability, and Title IX claims; constitutional claims; rights of state government employees; and Section 1983 actions.
+An overview of the type of labor and employment issues we assist education clients with include: state and federal claims of discrimination, harassment and retaliation; labor and employment laws and regulations; faculty issues including Academic Freedom, tenure denial and revocation, and collective bargaining; student issues including discrimination, misconduct and discipline, disability, and Title IX claims; constitutional claims; rights of state government employees; and Section 1983 actions.

 Litigation and Internal Investigations

 We have defended our education clients in individual and class action lawsuits involving claims alleging violations of Title IX and other claims of discrimination and harassment; retaliation; faculty tenure disputes; Family and Medical Leave Act violations; ERISA violations; whistleblower laws; breaches of contract; torts; and various other employment-related causes of action.
-In addition, we are frequently retained by educational institutions, including boards of trustees or directors, audit committees and general counsel, to conduct confidential and independent internal investigations ranging from alleged Title IX violations, employee and student misconduct, Department of Education Office of Civil Rights charges, and NCAA compliance to alleged Clery Act violations, suspected grant fraud and many others.
+In addition, we are frequently retained by educational institutions, including boards of trustees or directors, audit committees, and general counsel, to conduct confidential and independent internal investigations ranging from alleged Title IX violations, employee and student misconduct, Department of Education Office of Civil Rights charges, and NCAA compliance to alleged Clery Act violations, suspected grant fraud, and many others.

 Planned Giving and Investments

 Our attorneys work with educational institutions and their donors in developing planned giving programs, including the establishment of endowed faculty chairs and scholarships for students, as well as structuring charitable gifts and bequests to fund programs for restricted or general research.
-Our attorneys are particularly skilled at representing educational institutions and resolving disputes involving the issue of donor intent in creating trusts that bene.t an institution.
-We also routinely review and advise universities, colleges and their related foundations regarding tax, security and other legal issues involved in alternative investments (e.g., hedge funds, private equity funds).
+Our attorneys are particularly skilled at representing educational institutions and resolving disputes involving the issue of donor intent in creating trusts that benefit an institution.
+We also routinely review and advise universities, colleges and their related foundations regarding tax, security, and other legal issues involved in alternative investments (e.g., hedge funds, private equity funds).

 Privacy and Data Security

-Privacy and data security issues have become increasingly more prevalent, impacting all education clients and creating a constantly evolving legal landscape, in which compliance with privacy laws is critical.
+Privacy and data security issues have become increasingly prevalent, impacting all education clients and creating a constantly evolving legal landscape in which compliance with privacy laws is critical.
 We proactively help our clients assess their compliance and identify the greatest areas in need of attention and improvement.
 Since responding to data breaches often requires a multi-faceted and rapid-response approach, Taft’s privacy and data security attorneys reflect expertise drawn from broad and significant legal experiences across our firm.

-Public Finance & Tax Exempt Finance
+Public Finance and Tax-Exempt Finance

 Taft’s Public Finance attorneys have extensive experience in the major areas of tax-exempt and taxable financing for projects of all sizes.
-Members of the group have served as bond counsel, underwriter counsel, purchaser counsel, issuer counsel, credit enhancer counsel and borrower's counsel in virtually all types of tax-exempt and taxable public finance transactions.
+Members of the group have served as bond counsel, underwriter counsel, purchaser counsel, issuer counsel, credit enhancer counsel, and borrower’s counsel in virtually all types of tax-exempt and taxable public finance transactions.

-Taft has extensive experience in advising nonprofit organizations, foundations and tax-exempt entities in all aspects of their organization and operation.
+Taft has extensive experience in advising nonprofit organizations, foundations, and tax-exempt entities in all aspects of their organization and operation.
 We counsel clients on a wide range of issues, including governance, foundations, endowment funds, charitable giving and planned giving programs, and fundraising, as well as tax matters such as unrelated business income, intermediate sanctions, and joint ventures.